chandra-phang/mini-aspire/README.md

 ```

 ### Setup DB
-After all dependencies are installed, you need to create new database based on `.env`
+After all dependencies are installed, you need to create two new databases based on `.env`

 ```
 DB_CONNECTION=mysql